 This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Soil Properties”.

-1. Most soils have particle density of about:
+1. Most soils have a particle density of about:

 a) 2.6 g/cc